Role of the CCO

 The Chief Customer Officer of Today

 There were just 500 Chief Customer Officers in the world just a few years ago.
-A quick search on linked-in shows around 9400 execs in this role.
-As every business is turning to be "As A Service" business.
+A quick search on LinkedIn shows around 9400 execs in this role.
+As every business is turning to be "As A Service" business - Service is the new Product.
 Customer Experience is at the forefront of business model innovation.
 The CCO role is evolving into more of a “Chief Customer Strategy Officer,” focused primarily upon driving profitable customer strategy at all levels of the company with the express goal of acquiring, retaining, and serving the right customers for greater profits.
+Their teams are transforming in the subscription economy.

-Even though initially people with marketing background came to this role, because of the strategic nature, we are seeing people with operational experience and data background are critical and very successful in these roles.
-The role is most commonly very data driven, and is responsible for creating actionable insight for use to improve Customer Experience and commercial profitability.
+Even though initially people with marketing backgrounds came to this role, because of the strategic nature, we are seeing people with operational experience and data background are critical and very successful in these roles.
+The role is most commonly very data-driven and is responsible for creating actionable insight for use to improve Customer Experience and commercial profitability.

-The CCO by definition is designed to drive customer and corporate strategy into the C-Suite and throughout the company.
-Because CCOs can provide the authoritative view of the customer they are uniquely qualified to shape corporate strategy to guide the company in the coming years.
+The Chief Customer Officer by definition is designed to drive customer and corporate strategy into the C-Suite and throughout the company.
+Because CCOs can provide the authoritative view of the customer, they are uniquely qualified to shape corporate strategy to guide the company in the coming years.
 As well, CCOs must be the authors of customer strategy to define customer portfolios, prioritize customer retention and acquisition efforts, create greater customer value, and increase loyalty.
-All of the strategies that come in to play requires a data oriented approach.
+All of the strategies that come into play require a data-oriented approach.

 In summary, the CCO role is the key most data-centric role in every organization.
-Artificial intelligence, Machine Learning and Natural Language Processing techniques along with semantic inference models like Ascendo can greatly help with external and internal goals of Experience metrics.
+Artificial intelligence, Machine Learning, and Natural Language Processing techniques along with semantic inference models like Ascendo can greatly help with external and internal goals of Customer Experience metrics.

-Reach out to us - We will provide you a free data analysis and guidance on what can AI do for you.
+Reach out to us - We will provide you with a free data analysis and guidance on what can AI do for you.
+Great service with great products will create a market leader.